-FRIDA Grants provide funding to support research projects and innovative initiatives that seek to explore the potential of information and communications technology for promoting the region’s social and economic development and Internet access.
+FRIDA Grants provide funding to support research projects and innovative initiatives that seek to explore the potential of information and communications technology for promoting Internet access and the region’s social and economic development.

 Call for Proposals 2017

 In 2017, FRIDA will offer one single USD 20,000 grant.
 The selected project will have to be executed within a period of twelve months.

 This year only submissions in line with the following category will be accepted: